Some Questions You Might Have About Couples Therapy:

 Get Started

-I offer both in-person therapy sessions from my office in the East Bay, and online therapy to patients in California.
-Reach out today.
+I offer both in-person therapy sessions from my office in the Walnut Creek, and online therapy to patients in California.